 - Get an accountability buddy: Having positive people around you can help you while you work on your confidence.
 Research tells us that positive and negative emotion are contagious so avoid the ‘moaning minnies’ at work and surround yourself with people who want to develop and have a positive approach to work.
 If there is someone you trust ask them to be your accountability partner to help you stay on track with the changes you want to make.
 If you set yourself goals, for example, I’m going to talk to my boss about taking on a new project or asking for a pay rise in one month’s time, it is much more likely you will do it if someone is holding you to account.

-My MSc research focused on boosting career confidence so if you feel you need more in depth support on building your career confidence and fulfilling your potential, get in touch for a free clarity call.
+My MSc research focused on boosting career confidence so if you feel you need more in depth support on building your career confidence and fulfilling your potential, get in touch for a free clarity call or sign up for my online course The Confidence Plan: How to be more confident at work, and use the code EARLYBIRD01 to get 20% off the price.

 Photo courtesy of Leio Mclaren at Unsplash.con